- Search The Registry

 Dunbar Hospital in Detroit, MI, was founded on this date in 1917.

-During World War I, health care for Blacks in Detroit was inferior compared to Whites, as neighborhoods and the city were changing.
-More than 30,000 African-Americans lived in Detroit, which was severely segregated.
-Black physicians could not join the staffs of Detroit's White hospitals and patients were denied care at the city's White hospitals.
-Thus, 30 Black doctors, members of the Allied Medical Society (now the Detroit Medical Society), incorporated Dunbar Hospital, the city's first nonprofit community hospital for the African-American population.
+During World War I, health care for Blacks in Detroit was inferior compared to whites, as neighborhoods and the city was changing.
+More than 30,000 African Americans lived in Detroit, which was severely segregated.
+Black physicians could not join the staffs of Detroit's white hospitals and patients were denied care at the city's white hospitals.
+So, 30 Black doctors, members of the Allied Medical Society (now the Detroit Medical Society), incorporated Dunbar Hospital, the city's first nonprofit community hospital for the African American population.